zion-king/stats-zoomcamp/README.md

-# Statistics and Probability Zoomcamp
+# Statistics and Probability Zoomcamp with Zion Pibowei

 5 weeks practical live sessions in statistics and probability for data science.
 This is going to be a fast-paced learning experience, so familiarity with Python is expected.

-SCHEDULE: Two intensive live sessions every weekend throughout July.
+**SCHEDULE:** Two intensive live sessions every weekend throughout July.
 Exercises, assignments and labs during the week.

 ## Topics: